upbound/docs/content/xp-arch-framework/interface-integrations/platform-continuity.md

 ### Restore Control Plane from state

-When restoring backup state into a new cluster:
+To restore backup state into a new cluster:

 1. Install Velero and configure it to use the backup data source.
 2. Restore the backed up resources to the new cluster.